Cricket: Afghanistan V Sri Lanka Test Scoreboard - UrduPoint

 Cricket: Afghanistan V Sri Lanka Test Scoreboard

-Colombo, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) Scoreboard after Sri Lanka's first innings on day three of the one-off Test between Sri Lanka and Afghanistan at the Sinhalese sports Club in Colombo on Sunday:
+Colombo, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) Scoreboard at stumps on day three of the one-off Test between Sri Lanka and Afghanistan at the Sinhalese sports Club in Colombo on Sunday:

 Afghanistan 1st innings 198 all out (R. Shah 91, V. Fernando 4-51, A. Fernando 3-24.
 P. Jayasuriya 3-67)